 Health Education Program Planning.
 Three (3) credits.
 Pre-requisites: EDSA 6521, EDSA 6522, EDSA 6531, EDSA 6532.
 Co-requisites: EDSA 6557, EDSA 6668.
-Academic Programs-Graduate School of Public Health

 In this course, theoric aspects of the planning process are studied.
 Also the steps and principles applied to health education projects and programs are studied.
 Emphasis will be given to the design, organization and implementation of the Health Education program in different settings and levels.
 The student is required to design the action plan for his or her supervised practice at the end of the course.